zdanov/git_workshop/README.md

-This is the new and updated README file
+This is the new and updated README.md file.

+Love, Ivan